Support Us

 News

-The Future Looks Bright for the Stove Network
+The Future Looks Bright for The Stove Network

 Read our press release in full:

-The decision follows an open application process which saw 264 organisations apply to the national arts body Creative Scotland and now puts The Stove Network in such prestigious Company as Tramway in Glasgow and the Edinburgh International Festival.
+The decision follows an open application process which saw 264 organisations apply to the national arts body, Creative Scotland, and now puts The Stove Network in such prestigious company as Tramway in Glasgow and the Edinburgh International Festival.

-Since the demise of DGArts in 2011 Dumfries and Galloway has had no nationally funded arts organisations.
+Since the demise of DG Arts in 2011, Dumfries and Galloway has had no nationally funded arts organisations.
 Wigtown Book Festival was also successful in their application for funding from 2015-18 alongside The Stove Network.

 Local band The Barstow Bats playing at The Stove during the Dumfries Music Conference.
 Image: Colin Tennant